 - A full facility walkthrough, including checking production equipment and environment

 - A review of staff roster for the presence of child/forced labor

 - A report of findings with photos of facility, operations, licenses and certifications

 The auditor will also verify the factory’s general information with management, such as facility size, number of employees and business history.

 You might be able to gather much of this information from a supplier’s website or Alibaba profile.
 But overseas suppliers are known to embellish their capabilities to attract more buyers.

-InTouch’s comprehensive supplier audit includes not only everything covered in the basic supplier evaluation, but also a more detailed review of quality management systems.
+AQF’s extensive factory audit includes not only everything covered in the supplier qualification audit, but also a more detailed review of quality management systems.

 Additional steps in the comprehensive quality audit checklist include:

 - Checking production environment and equipment in- depth

 - Assessing supplier quality management system (QMS) organization